Diffusion Models for Hyperspectral Image Analysis: A Comprehensive Review: Applications in Hyperspectral Image Processing and Analysis

 Panchromatic sharpening enhances HSIs by injecting detailed spatial information from a high-resolution panchromatic (PAN) image.
 Conversely, multispectral and HSI fusion leverages multispectral images to help hyperspectral maps acquire spatial details.
-For instance, Shi et al. \cite{ref66} utilized both multispectral and hyperspectral images as conditional inputs to a diffusion model, subsequently generating high-resolution hyperspectral maps by integrating information from these two image modalities.
-Similarly, Qu et al. \cite{ref67} developed a conditional recurrent diffusion framework.
-This framework enables the spatial super-resolution process to be guided by the multispectral image and the spectral super-resolution process by the hyperspectral map, leading to the generation of high-resolution hyperspectral maps that boast complementary spatial and spectral information.
+In real-world remote sensing, HSI sensors face a strict physical trade-off, capturing hundreds of highly correlated, narrow spectral bands at the severe cost of low spatial resolution, which inevitably leads to complex "mixed pixel" problems.
+For example, Shi et al. \cite{ref66} used both multispectral and hyperspectral images as conditional inputs to a diffusion model.
+They then combined the information from these two types of images to make high-resolution hyperspectral maps.
+Unlike conventional regression-based CNNs that often cause severe spectral distortion during fusion, the diffusion model here acts as a powerful stochastic bridge.
+It safely transfers high-frequency spatial textures from the multispectral image while strictly preserving the intrinsic spectral correlations of the original HSI.
+Qu et al. \cite{ref67} also created a conditional recurrent diffusion framework.
+This framework enables the spatial super-resolution process to be guided by the multispectral image and the spectral super-resolution process by the hyperspectral map.
+By alternating these guidance mechanisms within the iterative diffusion steps, the model intrinsically respects the physical constraint of spatial-spectral consistency, leading to the generation of high-resolution hyperspectral maps that boast genuinely complementary spatial and spectral information without compromising radiometric accuracy.

-More contemporary research is increasingly focused on utilizing Panchromatic (PAN) images for HSI super-resolution \cite{ref69,ref71,ref72,ref73,ref74,ref75,ref76}.
-For instance, Meng et al. \cite{ref71} introduced a modal calibration module to enhance and extract features from both image types, subsequently using these enhanced features as conditional inputs for a diffusion model.
-Conversely, Cao et al. \cite{ref69} posited that the unique information from different image modalities should not be mixed during processing.
-They instead designed two conditional modulation modules to separately extract coarse-grained style information and fine-grained frequency information, which are then used as conditional inputs.
+Recent studies are increasingly concentrating on the application of Panchromatic (PAN) images for HSI super-resolution \cite{ref69,ref71,ref72,ref73,ref74,ref75,ref76}.
+Due to hardware constraints, HSI sensors inherently suffer from a physical trade-off between spectral and spatial resolution, resulting in images with hundreds of continuous spectral bands but severe spatial degradation.
+To compensate for this, Meng et al. \cite{ref71} developed a modal calibration module to improve and extract features from both types of images, which were then utilized as conditional inputs for a diffusion model.
+Here, the diffusion model acts as a powerful stochastic engine, effectively hallucinating missing spatial details guided by the PAN image while preventing the spectral distortion common in traditional GANs.
+On the other hand, Cao et al. \cite{ref69} argued that the unique physical information from different image modalities (i.e., the high spatial frequency of PAN and the rich spectral correlation of HSI) should not be forcefully entangled when they are being processed.
+Instead, they made two conditional modulation modules that take out coarse-grained style information and fine-grained frequency information separately.
+These are then used as conditional inputs.